omkarcloud/google-maps-scraper/README.md

 ## Disclaimer for Google Maps Scraper Project

 > This Google Maps Scraper is provided for educational and research purposes only.
-By using this Google Maps Scraper, you agree to comply with local and international laws regarding data scraping and privacy.
+By using this Google Maps Extractor, you agree to comply with local and international laws regarding data scraping and privacy.
 The authors and contributors are not responsible for any misuse of this software.
 This tool should not be used to violate the rights of others, for unethical purposes, or to use data in an unauthorized or illegal manner.

-We take the concerns of the Google Maps Scraper Project very seriously.
+We take the concerns of the Google Maps Extractor Project very seriously.
 For any concerns, please contact Chetan Jain at [chetan@omkar.cloud](mailto:chetan@omkar.cloud).
 We will promptly reply to your emails.

 ##  Explore Our Other Awesome Products